MOberlechner/soda/projects/ad_auctions/readme.md

 These are the numerical experiments (with SODA) for:

 >**Low Revenue in Display Ad Auctions: Algorithmic Collusion vs. Non-Quasilinear Preferences**<br>
-*Martin Bichler, Alok Gupta, Laura Mathews, Matthias Oberlechner (2023, Working Paper)*
+*Martin Bichler, Alok Gupta, Laura Mathews, Matthias Oberlechner<br> 2023, Working Paper*

-For questions regarding the experiments contact: matthias.oberlechner@tum.de

 ---

-### Computation
+## Computation
 - the results will be stored in<br> `PATH_TO_EXPERIMENTS = "experiments/ad_auctions/"`
 - the config files can be found in<br> `PATH_TO_CONFIGS = "projects/ad_auction/configs/"`